 United Nations Office for the Coordination of Humanitarian Affairs - Regional Office for Asia and the Pacific

-United Nations Office for Disaster Risk Reduction - Office in Japan
+United Nations Office for Disaster Risk Reduction - Kobe Office

 This collection of good practices shows how building the capacity of local institutions is key to sustaining disaster risk reduction, and demonstrates the immediate impact of local and national political commitments that institutionalise disaster risk